zopefoundation/ZConfig/doc/zconfig.rst

 into concrete schema for applications.
 Components cannot add additional keys or sections in the application schema.

-A schema "component" is allowed to define new abstract and section types.
+A schema *component* is allowed to define new abstract and section types.
 Components are identified using a dotted-name, similar to a Python module name.
 For example, one component may be ``zodb.storage``.

 Schema components are stored alongside application code since they directly reference datatype code.
 Schema components are provided by